List of The Hardy Boys characters: Frank Hardy

 Frank Hardy is the older (18) of the two Hardy brothers in The Hardy Boys novel series by Franklin W. Dixon.
-In the Hardy Boys (2020 TV Series), Frank is 16 years old, 4 years older than Joe (12).
+In The Hardy Boys (2020 TV series), Frank is 16 years old, 4 years older than Joe (12).

 Frank has dark brown hair and dark eyes, inherited his parents' good looks, and, like Joe, has a muscular frame.
-He lives in the town of Bayport, NY with his parents, Fenton and Laura; his younger brother, Joe; and his aunt, Gertrude.
+He lives in the town of Bayport, New York, with his parents, Fenton and Laura, his younger brother, Joe, and his aunt, Gertrude.

 Joe is not only Frank's younger brother but his best friend and crime-fighting partner.
 Working together, the two have solved countless mysteries.
 Around Bayport, Frank and Joe have quite a reputation as amateur detectives.
 The Hardy boys are often helped by their friends, most notably best buddy Chet Morton.

 Compared to his brother Joe, Frank is the more logical, rational one.
 While Joe wants to jump straight into a situation, Frank is the one to hold him back and think through all the logical possibilities.
 More than once, Frank has surprised the villains by having the entire case figured out.
 Frank is also usually the one that must look for Joe when he gets lost or kidnapped.

 In the Casefiles series, Joe jokingly refers to Frank as the brains of their operation and himself as the brawn.
 The Hardy boys make an excellent team because their abilities mesh perfectly.

-Frank and Joe both attend Bayport High, along with their friends Biff Hooper, Tony Prito, Phil Cohen, Iola Morton (excluding the Casefiles) and the aforementioned Chet and Callie.
+Frank and Joe both attend Bayport High, along with their friends Biff Hooper, Tony Prito, Phil Cohen, Iola Morton (excluding the Casefiles), and the aforementioned Chet and Callie.

-Frank is said to be a bomb buff (see Countdown to Terror in which he defuses two bombs) and has disarmed an atomic bomb saving the town of Halifax.
+Frank is said to be a bomb buff (see Countdown to Terror in which he defuses two bombs) and has disarmed an atomic bomb, saving the city of Halifax.

 Frank is very protective of Joe, as every time someone threatens or hurts his younger brother, Frank goes into a cold-blooded rage.

-Frank and Callie have a mild romance in the casefiles series, obviously has a crush on Nancy, and in the Hardy Boys adventures series, seems to hug and hold Joe's hand multiple times.
+Frank and Callie have a mild romance in the Casefiles series, and he obviously has a crush on Nancy.